 Take a delightful romp around Rome with Audrey Hepburn and Gregory Peck in this 1953 movie set in Rome (in English).

-This Merchant Ivory production of an E.M.
+This Masterpiece Theater production of an E.M.
 Forster turn-of-the-century novel has beautiful scenes of Tuscany.

 A housewife starts a new life with a new man in Venice.
 The scenes in Venice are very good.

 See Italy through the eyes of Danes as they meet for Italian lessons at the local community center.
 A good one to see in winter.
 It's really a film about fulfilling dreams, which just might be what that Italian vacation of yours does.